How CIOs can Navigate the Cloud in 2018

 Incorporate Artificial Intelligence in business management services

 With Artificial Intelligence (AI) already making waves in impacting consumer experiences and industries in Singapore, data will only further this trend through apps that rely on raw data for predictive analytics.
 CIOs should look to making AI their priority to maximise their cloud usage by integrating AI apps within their cloud platforms.

 Through the use of algorithms to determine business priorities, the system continually updates and derives insight from experience more rapidly and objectively, thus empowering businesses to manage their resources and plan better for the future.

 This could also involve the use of AI-powered chatbot capabilities that optimises the end-user experience, as a more conversational channel to engage customers with, offering insight into how to personalise and troubleshoot the end-user experience.

 Through this, CIOs ensure that their organisations gain smart and timely insights, making the decision-making process simpler and more efficient for various business functions across the organisation.

 Move mission-critical workloads through an autonomous database

-We have already start seeing an increase in automated databases since the beginning of the year.
+We have already started seeing an increase in automated databases since the beginning of the year.
 Requiring almost no human intervention, and virtually eliminate human error, they help reduce security risks while freeing managers to focus on higher-level work.

 CIOs should prioritise to make this a reality in their organisations, so as to eliminate human error and positively re-define roles and capabilities of their IT department.

-2018 – A year started, with more to come
+2018–A year started, with more to come

 In conclusion, the current year continues to hold much promise for the future of business and for CIOs to set a positive strategic direction.
 Still in its early phases, CIOs are still able to set an intentional business direction for the rest of the year.
 By keeping a close eye on technological innovations and setting cloud-driven priorities, CIOs will be able to ensure that their organisations positively leverage new developments and gain competitive advantage.